aleclearmind/restic-in-peace/README.md

 ```
 resticprofile -c ~/.config/backup/resticprofile.json --name <profile> [command] [--option, ...]
 ```

-Consult `man restic` for all your options.
+The restic options must come after the command!
+Refer to `man restic` for all commands and options.

 ## Disaster recovery